Holidays Calendar for July 10, 2016

 • 2006 Died: Shamil Basayev, Chechen terrorist and a leader of the Chechen movement.
 He was killed by the Russian Federal Security Service.

-• 2003 Died: Winston Graham, English novelist best know for his Poldark novels series of historical novels.
+• 2003 Died: Winston Graham, English novelist best know for his Poldark series of historical novels.
 There are a total of twelve novels.

 • 2002 Massacre of the Innocents, a painting by Peter Paul Rubens, was sold at auction at Sotheby's for £49.5 million to Kenneth Thomson.